-The optimal value of $\alpha$ will therefore allow the strongest classifiers to steer the ensemble, but enable them be overruled when sufficiently outvoted.
-This value will be dependent on the relative performances and distribution of probabilistic output of the base classifiers on the given dataset.
-To keep in line with the general ethos of simplicity, we remove the need to tune $\alpha$ and potentially overfit it by fixing $\alpha$ to 4 for all experiments and all component structures presented.
+The optimal value of α will therefore allow the strongest classifiers to steer the ensemble, but enable them to be overruled when sufficiently outvoted.
+This value will be dependent on the relative performances and distribution of probabilistic outputs of the base classifiers on the given dataset.
+To keep in line with the general ethos of simplicity, we remove the need to tune α and potentially overfit it by fixing α to 4 for all experiments and all component structures presented.
 We chose the value 4 fairly arbitrarily as a sensible starting point before running any experiments.
-In Section 6 we revisit the importance of the $\alpha$ parameter and whether it could benefit from tuning, as well other design decisions we have made.
+In Sect.
+6 we revisit the importance of the α parameter and whether it could benefit from tuning, as well other design decisions we have made.

-4 Experimental Design
+4 Experimental design

-The UCI dataset archive is widely used in the machine learning and data mining literature.
-An extensive evaluation of 179 classifiers on 121 datasets from the UCI archive, including different implementations of notionally the same classifier, was performed by [13].
-It is worth mentioning there have been several problems identified with the experimental procedure used in this study (see [35] for a critique).
+The UCI dataset archive1 is widely used in the machine learning and data mining literature.
+An extensive evaluation of 179 classifiers on 121 datasets from the UCI archive, including different implementations of notionally the same classifier, was performed by Fernández-Delgado et al. (2014).
+It is worth mentioning there have been several problems identified with the experimental procedure used in this study (see Wainberg et al. 2016 for a critique).
 Firstly, some algorithms were tuned, others were used with the built in default parameters, which are often poor.
 For example, random forest in Weka defaults to 10 trees.
 Secondly, for some of the tuned algorithms, there was an overlap between validation and test datasets, which will have introduced bias.
 Thirdly, the data were formatted to contain only real valued attributes, with the categorical attributes in some data sets being naively converted to real values.
 We retain this formatting in order to maintain consistency with previous research but this may bias against certain types of classifier.
 Comparisons between heterogeneous ensembles should be entirely unaffected, since they are all built on the same base classifier prediction information.
 We have no prior belief as to the impact of the formatting on other base classifiers and in order to avoid any suggestion of a priori bias, we use the exact same 121 datasets.
-A summary of the data is provided in Table 5 in the Appendix.
+A summary of the data is provided in Table 5 in the "Appendix".

-&lt;sup>1 http://archive.ics.uci.edu/ml/index.php
+1 http://archive.ics.uci.edu/ml/index.php.

-The UCR archive is a continually growing collection of real valued time series classification (TSC) datasets.
-A recent study [2] implemented 18 stateof-the-art TSC classifiers within a common framework and evaluated them on 85 datasets in the archive.
-The best performing algorithm, the Collective of Transformation-based Ensembles (COTE), was a heterogeneous ensemble of strong classifiers.
+The UCR archive is a continually growing collection of real valued time series classification (TSC) datasets.2 A recent study Bagnall et al. (2017) implemented 18 state-of-the-art TSC classifiers within a common framework and evaluated them on 85 datasets in the archive.
+The best performing algorithm, the collective of transformation-based ensembles (COTE), was a heterogeneous ensemble of strong classifiers.
 These results were our primary motivation for further exploring heterogeneous ensembles for classification problems in general.

 We aim to use this data to test the generality of some of the core results obtained on the UCI archive, serving as an independent collection of data with entirely different characteristics and separate from the problems with the UCI data described previously.
-A summary of this data is provided in Table 5 in the Appendix.
+A summary of this data is provided in Table 5 in the "Appendix".